 Creativity is about liberating human energy.

-This hands-on workshop explores concepts of divergent thinking, multiple intelligences and inquiry.
+This hands-on workshop explores concepts divergent thinking and inquiry.
 Through art, play and interactive exercises, participants will tap into their innate creative potential and discover that creativity is a muscle that needs to be exercised.
 Participants will walk away with increased creative confidence as well as practical ideas and tools to apply to their professional and personal lives.

 It is important to note that the creative process is a cycle and each stage does not exist in isolation from the rest.